-The following description of The St. Joe Company 401(k) Plan (the "Plan") is provided for general information purposes only.
+The following description of The St. Joe Company Retirement Plan (the "Plan"), as amended and restated effective January 1, 2015, is provided for general information purposes only.
 Participants should refer to the Summary Plan document for a more complete description of the Plan's provisions.